mss2014/hardware-sales-analytics/README.md

 2. Open the `.pbix` file in **Power BI Desktop**.
 3. If prompted to refresh data sources, navigate to **Home > Transform Data > Data source settings** and update the file path to point to your local copy of `mobile_sales_data.csv`.
 4. Click **Refresh** to populate the visuals.

+---

+This project is licensed under the MIT License.